 When Disneyland was created in 1955, an orientation to the parks was held for all the newly hired “Cast Members.”
 This orientation, built by Van France and Dick Nunis, became known as “Traditions”.
 It emphasized the heritage of what was then Walt Disney Productions, and declared the importance of customer service.
 “We Create Happiness” was a service vision put in place to suggest that no matter what your role was in the park, your job was to make the Guests happy.

-Some ten years later, Van France returned to Disneyland, and now reporting to Dick Nunis, created a set of standards to help operationalize the manner Cast Members should create happiness.
+Some ten years later, Van France returned to Disneyland, and, now reporting to Dick Nunis, created a set of standards to help operationalize the manner in which Cast Members should create happiness.
 Four words were established: